Livingdead1989/livingdead1989.github.io/_posts/2022-03-07-home-server-2022-and-migration.md

 ![hs22-truenas-create-vm-1](/assets/images/posts/hs22-truenas-create-vm-1.png)

-Ensure that start at boot is enabled
+Ensure that start at boot is enabled, I have provided a Start/Shutdown order of 1 with a Startup delay of 180 to allow the TrueNAS VM to boot correctly, before starting any other virtual machines or containers, which may rely on TrueNAS storage.

 ![hs22-truenas-create-vm-2](/assets/images/posts/hs22-truenas-create-vm-2.png)